- Nationality: India

 • In 2012, Kapur secured tied third place at the CIMB Niaga Indonesian Masters.
 He also earned fourth place at Hero Indian Open, tied fourth at Asia-Pacific Panasonic Open and fifth place at Venetian Macau Open.
 Shiv thus finished eighth on the Asian Tour Order of Merit.

-• He won the Shubhkamna Champions Tournament 2012 (not a PGTI event).
+• He won the Shubhkamna Champions Tournament 2012 (a PGTI sanctioned non Order of Merit event).

 • Shiv Kapur posted a tied ninth finish at the Avantha Masters (European Tour & Asian Tour joint sanctioned) and tied 10th at the Asian Tour’s Macau Open in 2011.